Manage product entitlements from a service

 Note

-Each Microsoft Store ID key is valid for 90 days.
-After a key expires, you can renew the key.
+Each Microsoft Store ID key is valid for 30 days.
+Before the key expires, you can renew the key.
 We recommend that you renew your Microsoft Store ID keys rather than creating new ones.

 To create a Microsoft Store ID key for the Microsoft Store collection API